congma/vim-scripts-detectbinary.vim/README.md

 The script doesn't interfere with Vim's other plugins for binary-formats, such as archive readers.

-The script does nothing more than setting this `filetyle`.
+The script does nothing more than setting this `filetype`.
 Typically, you'll want to use this information for further customizing, possibly using autocommands.